mbloch/mapshaper/docs/reference.md

 `interval=` Specify the spacing of graticule lines (in degrees).
 Common options are: 5, 10, 15, 30, 45.
 Default is 10.

+`base=` Longitude to align meridians to (the default is 0).
+For example `interval=10 base=5` places meridians at 5, 15, 25 and so on, instead of 0, 10, 20.

 ### -grid

 Create a continuous grid of square, hexagonal, rhombus, triangle or cairo polygons.